-Treasury Hotel and Casino in Brisbane, the location of the photo shoot where I met Shinji Ogata.
-Shinji’s post about this drawing is here.
+Feature: Treasury Hotel and Casino in Brisbane, the location of the photo shoot where I met Shinji Ogata.
+His post about this drawing is here.

-On a photo shoot I met Shinji Ogata.
+I first met Shinji Ogata on a corporate branding photoshoot for Treasury Casino in Brisbane.
 While the make-up and hair people worked on us, I heard someone ask him what he did when not doing this kind of work.

 “I’m a painter,” he said.

 I heard him say this to a couple of people and each time the response was something like:

 “Oh really?
 What do you paint?
 Pictures or fences?”

 Shinji is an artist.
 I decided to blog about him because while we were on set pretending to be a family having a flash dinner I asked him what he listens to when he paints, he said.
 “I love to listen to Bill Evans.
 Have you ever heard of him?”